List of World Heritage Sites in Niger

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty, are defined as natural heritage.
+Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
 Niger accepted the convention on 23 December 1974, making its historical sites eligible for inclusion on the list.

-There are three World Heritage Sites in Niger, one of them W-Arly-Pendjari Complex it's shared with Benin and Burkina Faso.
+There are three World Heritage Sites in Niger and a further 19 sites on the tentative list.
+The W–Arly–Pendjari Complex is shared with Benin and Burkina Faso.
+The Aïr and Ténéré National Nature Reserve has been listed as endangered since 1992 because of political instability in the region.
+The Historic Centre of Agadez is a cultural site, the other two are listed for their natural significance.
+Niger has served on the World Heritage Committee once.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.
+There are three World Heritage Sites in Niger.